martivit/MSNA_EduAnalysis_and_xcrisis/README.md

 -	*Net Attendance (adjusted) Rates*: The percentage of school-aged children in primary school, lower secondary, or upper secondary school who are currently attending school.
 -	*Over-Age Attendance*: The percentage of school-aged children attending school who are at least two years older than the intended age for their grade, specifically at the primary school level.

-**All the mentioned dimensions and indicators should always be disaggregated by gender, and, where possible, by population group and administrative level**

 #### **2. Analysis of Children Not Accessing Education, OoS**
 Two key dimensions are essential for this analysis: the out-of-school rate and the barriers preventing access to education.